synic/dockerman/README.md

 (this is the purpose of the task function receiving the `opts` parameter, and passing `opts.args` parameter to `doot.run`).

-For example, if you'd like to run Django management commands in the web
+For example, if you'd like to run Django management commands in a docker container by just running `./do manage [cmd]`:
-container:

 ```python
 @doot.task(passthrough=True)